-Membership is available to all currently active, licensed amateur radio operators.
-Membership comes after nomination by two club members, who find the nominee qualified to be a member of this elite group.
-Note that the A-1 Ops Club membership is based on ON-AIR operating proficiency.
+Membership is available to all currently active, licensed Amateur Radio operators.
+Membership comes after nomination by two club members who find the nominee qualified to be a member of this elite group.
+Note that the A-1 Ops Club membership is based upon ON-AIR operating proficiency.

 1.General considerations.
 Transmissions are stable, well filtered, and occupying the minimum required bandwidth.
 On voice, clarity of speech, brevity, uses appropriate words and good grammar.
 On digital modes, clean tones and appropriate operating-frequency selection.
 On CW, proper character formation and spacing with appropriate speeds (high-speed ability is not a consideration).

 2. Procedure.
 Always listens before transmitting.
 Appropriately short CQs, avoidance of unnecessary repetition, use of proper procedures and abbreviations recommended by ARRL, avoidance of common inanities in making contacts.
 When operating a message forwarding system, make sure that traffic is routed to its destination.